noahwaldner/falcox-companion/README.md

 Development:
  - run `yarn dev`to satrt webpack dev server and electron in dev mode
+ - Changes in the renderer process will use hotreloading (./src/)
+ - Fort Changes in the Main Process you will need to restart the process (./public/electron.js)

 Production:
  Note: Because we're using native Modules you can only build for win on win and mac on mac